 Access vast amounts of customer data and minimize threats

 To generate profit and to stay in business are the two most common goals any organization looks after when they think of taking a risk.
-Higher the risk taken, higher the gain would be.
+The higher the risk taken, The higher the gain would be.
 But higher risks may also turn out into higher losses.
-The banking industry realized it in the market crashes of late 2000s, and since then risk management in banks has changed substantially.
+The banking industry realized it in the market crashes of the late 2000s, and since then risk management in banks has changed substantially.

 After the global financial crisis, researchers have worked hard to make the credit scoring models accurate.
 Nevertheless, the availability and accessibility of a vast amount of customer data to banks when combined with the achievements of artificial intelligence, machine learning, numerical mathematics, and statistics; it enabled promising approaches to risk assessment and management.
 The machine learning algorithms advance themselves by ingesting raw information in large datasets, understanding patterns, and correlations and drawing inferences – something a human could never achieve alone.